VACATION IDEAS: MEMORIAL DAY WEEKEND

 Las Vegas: For only-in-Las-Vegas-style parties by the pool

 Memorial Day weekend in Las Vegas is one of the busiest times of the year, along with New Year's Eve.
 Parties held around the resorts' elaborate pools are the big event, and become daylight nightclubs with DJs, drink carts, bottle service, cabanas, and more.
-To get in on the action, grab a chaise at the Venus Pool Club at Caesars Palace (ladies always get in free, while admission is free for men on Thursday, with reduced rates before 2 p.m.
-Friday thru Sunday) or stop by the swanky Tropicana Pool at The Tropicana Las Vegas—admission is free for hotel guests and just $10 for non-guests, so don't miss out!
+To get in on the action, grab a chaise at the Venus Pool Club at Caesars Palace (ladies always get in free, while admission is $20 for men who enter before 1 p.m.
+Friday thru Sunday or $30 if you're not a guest at the hotel) or stop by the swanky Tropicana Pool at The Tropicana Las Vegas—admission is free for hotel guests and just $10 for non-guests, so don't miss out!
 Feeling gutsy?
-Take a spin on The High Roller at Caesars Palace, a giant Ferris wheel similar to The London Eye, sure to give you the best views in Vegas (daytime tickets from $14.95 per person; nighttime tickets from $24.95 per person).
+Take a spin on The High Roller at Caesars Palace, a giant Ferris wheel similar to The London Eye, sure to give you the best views in Vegas (daytime tickets from $26.95 per person; nighttime tickets from $36.95 per person).